Illegal Re-Entry After Deportation

 This country was built by immigrants, but today's political and legal

-system works against immigrants, setting up roadblocks and barriers to
+systems work against them, setting up roadblocks and barriers to entry.

-entry.
-Many would-be immigrants get deported, some of them torn away from
+Many would-be immigrants get deported, some of them torn away from family

-their family members who live here in the U.S. The stakes get even higher
+members who live in the U.S. The stakes get even higher after you've

-after you've been deported but come back into the country, which is
+been deported but come back into the country, which is called illegal re-entry.

-defense attorney.
-And at Suzuki Law Offices, L.L.C., we'll put two
+defense attorney at Suzuki Law Offices, L.L.C.
+We'll put two attorneys on your

 federal crime case, not just one.
-You get an experienced legal team to defend you.
+You get an experienced team to defend you.
 That's

 contact us online